lucasikruger/arduino-control-system-for-chorizos/README.md

 # CHORIZOMETRO CONTROLLER V1.

-This is a personal project to create a humedity and temperature controller for argentinian chorizo preparation.

-# Werhe to run the project
+This personal project is to create a humidity and temperature controller for Argentinian chorizo preparation.# Where to run the project

-The project was thought to be used in a arduino UNO.
+The project was thought to be used in an Arduino UNO.
 The electronic components used were:

-- Shield de Keypad + Pantalla LCD 16x2
+- Shield with Keypad + Pantalla LCD 16x2
 - DHT 22
 - 4 Relays module

 # MAIN FUNCTIONs

-It will control the temperature and the humedity via two values.
+It will control the temperature and the humidity via two values.
 The value and the variation.
-If the meassured value is less than value-var, one relay will be put on to do some action in real world to increment the value.
+The variation avoids that the relay turns on/off all the time.
+For example: Temp: 20 Var: 5 Actual Temp: 30
+The relay for the cold unit is activated up to Actual Temp: 20.
+It starts again when Actual Temp > Temp+Var.
-So we will use cold/hit to control temperature.
-And air/hum to control humidity.
+We will use cold/heat to control temperature and air/steam to control humidity.

 ![alt text](https://github.com/lucasikruger/arduino-control-system-for-chorizos/blob/main/chorizometro.jpeg?raw=true)